-Michael Niehoff is currently a Career Technical Education Leader at the College of the Sequoias.
-He has been a secondary educator for 27 years as a teacher, advisor, director of activities, learning director and site leader.
+Michael Niehoff is currently a Career Technical Education Site Leader at the College of the Sequoias.
+He has been a secondary educator for 27 years as a teacher, advisor, director of activities, learning director and principal.
 After several years in the media industry, he became an educator to empower students to create, innovate and advocate.
-His early experiences as a high school media teacher have influenced his educational pedagogy of project-based learning, student voice and choice, career technical education, real world applications and community connectedness.
-Michael, along with his students, programs and school sites, have been recognized by Apple, Google, CUE, NASSP, NOD, AMAE, CLHS, CSBA, CVCUE, CADA, JEA and many others.
-He is the founding principal of the award-winning, 1:1, project-based Minarets High School / Minarets Charter High School that opened in 2008.
-He is also a staff writer for Getting Smart, as well as a contributing writer for ISTE, Next Gen Learning, P21 eSchool News, Educational Technology & Mobile Learning, USC Rossier Online, Grey Ed Solutions, Ed Social Media and many others.
+All of his early experiences as a high school media teacher have influenced his educational pedagogy of project-based learning, student voice and choice, career technical education, real world applications and community connectedness.
+As a site leader, Michael has been recognized by the Association of School Administrators as a regional secondary principal of the year.
+For his education technology leadership, he has been recognized by CUE and Central Valley CUE as a site leader of the year.
+Additionally, Michael was also recognized by AMAE (Association of Mexican American Educators) as Administrator of the Year in his region for success with hispanic students.
+As a Student Leadership/Activities Director, Michael was recognized by the National Association of Secondary School Principals and the National Organization On Disability for special needs student inclusion.
+He is the founding principal of the award-winning, 1:1, project-based Minarets High School / Minarets Charter High School that has been recognized three times as an Apple Distinguished School as well as California School Board Association winner for Innovative Programs.
+He is also a staff writer for Getting Smart, as well as a contributing writer for District Administration, ISTE, Next Gen Learning, P21, eSchool News and many others.
 He publishes regularly on his own Education Blog entitled Edu Change & Student Advocacy.
-He is a Google Certified Innovator, CUE Lead Learner, and Buck Institute for Education National Faculty member who regularly presents and writes on progressive education issues.
-His focused areas include, but are not limited to project-based learning, career technical education, school culture, new literacies and skills, transformational leadership, student voice & choice, ed tech integration, school redesign and more.
-He is a past CUE & CVCUE Site Leader of the Year, as well as an ACSA Region IX Secondary Principal of the Year.
+He is a Google Certified Innovator, CUE Lead Learner and Buck Institute for Education National Faculty member who regularly presents on contemporary and progressive education issues.
+His focus areas include, but are not limited to project-based learning, career technical education, school culture, new literacies and skills, transformational leadership, student voice & choice, ed tech integration, school redesign and more.
 Follow him on Twitter @mwniehoff or find out more at www.michaelniehoff.com.